suran1/Sample-Project-Authorization/README.md

-# Sample-Project-Authorization
+# Exercises

-# Exercise 1
+## Exercise 1

-Create an Express API that has:
+- Create an Express API that has:
   - GET /
- * Sends an index.html file (provided in Slack)
+    - Sends an index.html file (provided in Slack)
- * Hint - you will have to use express.static to get all the assets for the page to load
+    - Hint - you will have to use `express.static` to get all the assets for the page to load
-- Uses Mongoose to connect to a local database named authdemo.
+  - Uses Mongoose to connect to a local database named `authdemo`